 Now I’m sure you’re saying to yourself, “No one can MAKE a strong person feel bad.
 You allowed yourself to let this person make you feel bad”.

-Step 2 Analysis.
 These are the people and/or experiences that you should seek out more often.
-Neuroscientists have proven that those experiences and people that make you feel good aid in the amount of natural chemicals that your body produces and give you the positive feelings of happiness and joy.
+Neuroscientists have proven that those experiences and people that make you feel good aid in the number of natural chemicals that your body produces and give you the positive feelings of happiness and joy.

-These chemicals also aid you in being able to be positive, have motivation, be productive, and have an all-around positive well-being.
+These chemicals also aid you in being able to be positive, pumping up motivation, be productive, and have all-around positive well-being.
 Think of what your life would be like if you were able to channel more of the positive more often.
 You’d be manifesting the life of your dreams, huh?

-Step 3 Analysis.
 Oh, my beautiful friend!
 Don’t be modest when it comes to what you love about yourself.
 You are an amazing being with an abundance of gifts to offer the world.
 There are qualities about you that only you may adore and appreciate.
 So, the hell what?
-Embrace it!

 I love my guilty pleasures.
 I love some pretty “wicked” things about myself, but I don’t always share those things with others.
 Things that society would label as “wicked” that I’d rather keep to myself instead of engaging in unproductive conversation about.
 Because it’s mine all mine and I love it all to myself.